Morning, Thursday, 19th March 2020

 This conference will examine the next steps for agricultural land use, and the future for agricultural policy and regulation.

-Sessions look at the science and key developments in innovation in this area, and what more can be done to meet the productivity and environment challenges for the sector.
+It will be an opportunity for stakeholders and policymakers to discuss the latest science, and key developments in innovation in this area - and what more can be done to meet the productivity and environment challenges for the sector.

-We expect discussion on the future priorities for agriculture and the new regulatory regime, following commitments in the Queen’s Speech to reintroduce the Agriculture Bill - as well as discussion on the impact of moving towards a system of payment for public goods in areas such as environmental and animal welfare standards.
+We expect discussion on the future priorities for agriculture and the new regulatory regime, as well as the impact of moving towards a system of payment for public goods in areas such as environmental and animal welfare standards under the Agriculture Bill.

-Delegates will also consider the reintroduction of the Environment Bill, including its impact on agriculture and the role that the new Office for Environmental Protection will play in scrutinising environmental policy and law.
+Delegates will also consider the impact on agriculture of the Environment Bill, and the role that the new Office for Environmental Protection will play in scrutinising environmental policy and law.

 The agenda also looks at the practicalities of increasing farming productivity and the future competitiveness of the UK agricultural sector.

-We are delighted to be able to include in this seminar keynote addresses from:
+We are pleased to be able to include in this seminar keynote addresses from:

 - Professor Gideon Henderson, Chief Scientific Advisor, Defra;

-- Professor Sir Charles Godfray, Chair, Science Advisory Council, Defra and Director, Oxford Martin School, University of Oxford.
+- Professor Sir Charles Godfray, Chair, Science Advisory Council, Defra and Director, Oxford Martin School, University of Oxford; and

-Further confirmed speakers include: Rob Cooke, Natural England; Dr Andrea Graham, NFU; Dr Katrina Hayter, UK Research and Innovation; Tom Hind, AHDB; Dr John Kerr, The Scottish Government; Guy Thallon, Fera; Carolina von der Weid, Embassy of Brazil and a senior speaker from the Federal Office for Agriculture, Switzerland.
+Further confirmed speakers include: Jean-Marc Chappuis, Federal Office of Agriculture, Switzerland; Rob Cooke, Natural England; Dr Katrina Hayter, UK Research and Innovation; Tom Hind, AHDB; Rohit Kaushish, NFU; Dr John Kerr, The Scottish Government; Guy Thallon, Fera and Carolina von der Weid, Embassy of Brazil.

 - The future of agriculture land use - key issues and policy priorities;